Ircam-RnD/binauralFIR/README.md

 ## HRTF Dataset input format example

-This library allow you to use your own [HRTF](http://en.wikipedia.org/wiki/Head-related_transfer_function) Dataset.
-If you want to use your dataset in the library, you have to follow the following format:
+As this library allow you to use your own [HRTF](http://en.wikipedia.org/wiki/Head-related_transfer_function) Dataset, if you want to use your dataset in the library you have to follow the following format:

 Data | Description
 --- | ---